 5 cashew (halves)

-- firstly, in a kadai heat 3 tsp oil and splutter 1 tsp mustard, ½ tsp jeera, 1 tsp chana dal, pinch hing and few curry leaves.
+- firstly, in a Kadai heat 3 tsp oil and splutter 1 tsp mustard, ½ tsp jeera, 1 tsp chana dal, pinch hing and a few curry leaves.

-- now add 1 chilli, 1 inch ginger and saute for a minute.
+- now add 1 chilli, and 1-inch ginger and saute for a minute.
 Keeping the flame on low add 1 cup rava and roast well.

 - furthermore, add ¾ cup curd, 2 tbsp coriander and ½ tsp salt. mix well forming a thick batter.

 - Now add ½ cup water and mix well forming a smooth batter.
 Rest for 15 minutes or until the rava absorbs water.

 - Mix well and add water as required, to form an idli batter consistency batter.
 Grease the idli plate with oil and place cashews in the centre.

 - Just before steaming add eno (fruit salt) and mix well till it turns frothy. alternatively, add baking soda.

 - pour the batter immediately into the idli plate. do not rest the batter.

 - steam the rava idli for 13 minutes on medium flame.